-Meanwhile, TIPPECC identifies levels of environmental change in the Southern African climate and land use system in areas of food and water security as well as biodiversity conservation through coThe University of Botswana is committed to fostering dialogue and collaboration amongst stakeholders in both the public service and private sector on critical issues.

-production, codevelopment and targeted research.
+Meanwhile, TIPPECC identifies levels of environmental change in the Southern African climate and land use system in areas of food and water security as well as biodiversity conservation through coproduction, codevelopment and targeted research.
 A major focus for TIPPECC comprises of the timing and location of potential crossings of tipping point thresholds in Southern Africa under climate change.